Spring is in the air – what to look out for

 This photo of the gorse at Cothiemuir Hill Natural Burial Ground shows how beautiful some of our flowerings hedgerows can be, while their flowers have had many uses in the past including as fuel, for salad and as soap.
 As the gorse starts to flower it’s a sign that spring is nearly here.
 You may also come across other hedgerows like Blackthorn which is starting to Blossom.

 The native bluebells, which create a beautiful bank of dappled blue at our Natural Burial Meadow in Usk Castle Chase arrive slightly later in the spring around April and May.
 This allows them to make the most of the sunlight, as they often flower near woodland or along banks.
 They are a favourite for many when they arrive, including our bees which visit the natural burial meadow.

 Snowdrops are often a sign that spring is on the way.
 While they flower early in the spring they are usually starting to make an appearance in the late winter.
-These beautiful snowdrops were taken in Dorset near to Dorset Downs Natural Burial Ground.
+These beautiful snowdrops were taken in Dorset near the Dorset Downs Natural Burial Meadow.

 You may start to see some of the earlier butterflies, moths and caterpillars in the spring.
 One of the earliest butterflies is the Brimstone Butterfly which can often be found visiting the Cuckooflower.
-However the new blossom can attract lots of different types of butterflies and moth as they enjoy the warmer weather.
+However, the new blossom can attract lots of different types of butterflies and moths as they enjoy the warmer weather.
 This photo was taken at Henley on Thames Woodland Burial Ground.